Observation of Nagaoka Polarons in a Fermi-Hubbard Quantum Simulator: Nagaoka polarons

 We interpret these bubbles of enhanced ferromagnetic correlations as Nagaoka polarons, resulting from mobile particle dopants locally polarizing the antiferromagnetic spin background.
 Initially discussed in the context of the stability of the long-range ferromagnetic state \cite{shastry_instability_1990}, such polarons have been found in the ground state of the square $t-J$ model in density-matrix renormalization group studies \cite{white_density_2001}.
-Based on variational arguments \cite{auerbach_interacting_2012,white_density_2001}, the radius of the polaron is predicted to weakly scale with interactions as $R_N \sim (t/J)^{1/4} = \mathcal{O}(1)$, which is consistent with positive correlations $C_\text{dss}$ being statistically significant.
+Based on variational arguments \cite{auerbach_interacting_2012,white_density_2001}, the radius of the polaron is predicted to weakly scale with interactions as $R_N \sim (t/J)^{1/4} = \mathcal{O}(1)$, which is consistent with an increase of the number of positive correlators $C_\text{dss}$ with $U/t$.

 Due to the confinement potential inherent to our trapping laser beams, our region of interest displays a slow spatial variation of the density $n$ between 0.95 and about 1.2.
-We expect such inhomogeneities to average out the magnitude of the measured correlations and possibly underestimate their range.
-Numerical simulations furthermore show an overall decrease of the the range of the correlations with doping as the average distance between dopants is decreased (see Methods~\ref{subsec:simulations}, Fig.~\ref{fig:numerical_corrmap}).
+We expect such inhomogeneities to average out the magnitude of the measured correlations and possibly underestimate their range, which makes it difficult to quantitatively estimate the polaron radius.
+Numerical simulations furthermore show an overall decrease of the range of the correlations with doping, which is consistent with it being limited by the average distance between dopants (see Methods~\ref{subsec:simulations}, Fig.~\ref{fig:numerical_corrmap}).

 As the interaction strength $U/t$ is increased, experimental temperatures $T$ remain smaller than the tunneling energy $t$ (Methods~\ref{subsec:calibration}).
 They however exceed the superexchange energy $J = 4t^2/U$ that determines the magnetic properties of the Hubbard model at half-filling (Fig.~\ref{fig:long_range}c).
 The persistence of the observed ferromagnetic correlations at large distances in this temperature regime therefore confirms their kinetic origin.